Joshuaabeter/my_first_github/README.md

 Write a code that repeatedly prompt a user to enter a number,
-until (a) the user enter an integer number (b) the user give up and type quit
+until (a) the user enter an integer number (b) the user give up and type quit. finallly, give the cube of the entered value